Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 Why it’s good: reviews for many uncommon and unique products (but also the popular ones!), many actionable tips and tutorials.

-Techlicious—as the name suggests— is not a blog solely focusing on smart home, but the overall technology niche.
+Techlicious—as the name suggests— is not a blog solely focusing on smart homes, but the overall technology niche.
 However, there are plenty of reviews and tips for smart home devices and home automation.

-Also, a great “deals” where you can find discounted smart home products and special offers.
+Also, you’ll find great “deals” where you can find discounted smart home products and special offers.

 Why It’s Good: Trustworthy and up-to-date reviews for a lot of products—popular and unknown ones—